skywinder/GaugeKit/README.md

 ## Example Usage

-Install the GaugeKit framework through Cocoapods, run ```pod install``` from the Example directory Open `GaugeKit.xcworkspace` and run Example project.
+Open `GaugeKit.xcworkspace` and change the scheme to 'Example' and run Example project.

 ## Installation